 This 60-day course of study in public schools allows mathematics education students to combine theory and practice in the classroom under the guidance of the classroom teacher.
 The ADEPT process is used to evaluate the student teaching experience.
 Grading is on a Pass/Fail basis.

-(Offered as needed.)
-Credits: 12 Prerequisite: Passing Praxis II.
+Minimum Grades - Prerequisite Text area: Passing Praxis II.
 Generally, this course is taken only after all other course work is completed.
 Exceptions to this rule may be made by the Teacher Education Committee.
-May be offered as an Honors course.